-Prerequisites: MATH& 132 Concurrent requirements:
+Prerequisites: MATH& 132 Concurrent requirements: None

-EDUC 335 W 5.00 credits Professionalism, Collaboration & Classroom Leadership REEL
+EDUC 335 Sp 5.00 credits Collaboration & Classroom Leadership

-Develops skills needed to effectively collaborate with others including school personnel, community agencies, and families to support students who are culturally, linguistically, and ability diverse.
-Covers the importance of professional development in growing and improving knowledge and skills.
-Considers the meaning of being a member of a community of professionals, working with others to improve schools, communities, and the teaching profession.
+Develops skills needed to effectively collaborate with others including school personnel, community agencies, and families to support students who are culturally, linguistically, and ability divers.
 Supervision of assistants and paraprofessionals will be addressed.
 Reviews and explores classroom organization, management styles and philosophies.
 Assists in the development of a repertoire of skills to support success for every member of the classroom.